dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 pipenv run python run_tests.py -h
 ```

+# Authentication

+To run the admin tests, the run_tests.py script uses ../../useful-scripts/auth-tokens/get_auth_tokens.py.
+The get_identity_info function logs in as a BAU user and then returns the relevant local storage and cookies for the authenticated user.
+This is done so that if an authenticated user is required, a test run only needs to log in once rather than once for each test suite.

+After the user has been logged in by the run_tests.py script, the local storage and cookie data for the authenticated user is saved in the IDENTITY_LOCAL_STORAGE.txt and IDENTITY_COOKIE.txt files.
+This is done so that if you're running the tests locally, you don't need to authenticate every time you rerun the tests, as the run_tests.py script will use the data they contain if they exist.
+This makes developing tests more efficient.

 # How do I backup and restore the test data on my local environment?

 You can currently only backup and restore data on your local environment using Windows.
 This is because currently you can only emulate Azure storage tables on Windows.
 At the time of writing [Azurite V3 only has support for blobs and queues, not tables](https://github.com/Azure/Azurite).